brnZ/resume/resume.md

   - Arbor - small domain-specific language designed to visualize abstract syntax trees using the D3 JavaScript library; developed in two weeks by my partner and myself (JavaScript)

 CS 170 - Efficient Algorithms and Intractable Problems
-  - NP-Hard Approximation - approximation algorithm for a maximum acyclic subgraph problem proven to yield a better than 1/2-approximation on a majority of instances by reduction to a constraint satisfaction problem (Python)
+  - NP-Hard Approximation - approximation algorithm for maximum acyclic subgraph problem proven to yield a better than 1/2-approximation on a majority of instances by reduction to a constraint satisfaction problem (Python)

 CS 186 - Database Systems
   - Course Project - database system implementation using Amazon SimpleDB (Java)